 In September 2004, Microvision raised \$10.0 million before issuance costs of \$90,000 from the sale of 10,000 shares of convertible preferred stock and a warrant to purchase 361,795 shares of common stock.
 The preferred stock is convertible on demand by the holder into common stock at a conversion price of \$6.91 per share of common stock.
-The initial conversion price is subject to adjustment in the event Microvision issues common stock or derivative securities at a price per share of common stock below the market price or the preferred stock.
-Due to below market issuances of Company's common stock the conversion price of the Preferred Stock as of December 31, 2005 was \$6.36 per share of common stock.
-In addition, upon the request of the preferred stockholder, Microvision is required to redeem the preferred stock for cash in certain circumstances, including in the event of a material breach of representations, warranties or covenants under the purchase agreement or a change in control.
+The initial conversion price is subject to adjustment in the event Microvision issues common stock or derivative securities at a price per share of common stock below the market price or the conversion price of the preferred stock.
+The due to below market issuances of Company's common stock the conversion price of the Preferred Stock as of December 31, 2005 was \$6.36 per share of common stock.
+In addition, upon the request of the preferred stockholder.
+Microvision is required to redeem the preferred stock for cash in certain circumstances, including in the event of a material breach of representations, warranties or covenants under the purchase agreement or a change in control.
 Accordingly, Microvision has classified the preferred stock as "mandatorily redeemable convertible preferred stock" in its consolidated balance sheet.
 The preferred stock terms include a dividend of 3.5% per annum, payable quarterly in cash or registered common stock, at the election of the Company, subject to certain conditions.
-The preferred stock matures on September 10, 2007, at which time it is payable in cash or registered common stock, at the election of the Company, subject to certain conditions which would preclude the Company from paying in common stock are not within the Company's immediate control.
-The Company can elect to convert the preferred stock into common stock per share, subject to certain conditions.
+The preferred stock matures on September 10, 2007, at which time it is payable in cash or registered common stock, at the election of the Company, subject to certain conditions.
+Some of the conditions which would preclude the Company from paying in common stock are not within the Company's immediate control.
+The Company can elect to convert the preferred stock into common stock if the stock price exceeds \$12.09 per share, subject to certain conditions.
 The warrant vested on the date of grant, has an exercise price of \$8.16 per share and expires on September 10, 2009.
-The initial exercise price is subject to adjustment in the event Microvision issues common stock or derivative securities at a price per share of common stock below the market price or the exercise p
+The initial exercise price is subject to adjustment in the event Microvision issues common stock or derivative securities at a price per share of common stock below the market price or the exercise price of the warrant.
+The due to below market issuances of Company's common stock the exercise price of the warrants issued with the Preferred Stock was adjusted to \$6.40 as of December 31, 2005.